 Change paragraph one of 10.31.2 as shown: 14

 A ranging block is a time period for ranging.
 Each ranging block consists of a whole number of ranging rounds, where a ranging round is a period of sufficient duration to complete one entire range-measurement cycle involving the set of ERDEVs participating in the ranging exchange.
-Each ranging round is further subdivided into an integer number of ranging slots where a ranging slot is a time period of sufficient duration for the transmission of at least one RFRAME, or, in the case where an Imm-Ack is expected, of sufficient duration for the transmission of at least two RFRAMEs as shown in Figure 5.
+Each ranging round is further subdivided into an integer number of ranging slots where a ranging slot is a time period of sufficient duration for the transmission of at least one RFRAME, or, in the case where an acknowledgement is expected, of sufficient duration for the transmission of at least two RFRAMEs as shown in Figure 5.
 Figure 10-220 shows the ranging block structure.
 In this figure, the ranging block is divided into N ranging rounds, each consisting of M ranging slots.
 The slot duration and the number of slots making up a ranging round can be changed between ranging rounds.
 This can be achieved by the controller.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: